kakyoism/kkappkit/README.md

 })
 ```

 This tells the SearchBar to look for keywords under the `Name`, `Title`, and `Help` domains.
 What do these domains mean?
-They usually are the top-level fields of a compound widget and retrieved by calling the accesors to those field values internally.
+They usually are the top-level fields of a compound widget and retrieved by calling the accessors to those field values internally.

 SearchBar can be adapted to search for anything you want.
 Right now it's used for widgets because we only use it with the ScrollFrame, which implements the `.filter_widgets()` method.